 The proposed bill would amend current statutes related to the transition program for inmates as outlined in section 31-281 of the Arizona Revised Statutes.
-Under current law, the Department of Corrections (DOC) is required to establish a transition program that provides eligible inmates with up to 90 days of transition services.
-The bill introduces new provisions that allow DOC to grant a one-time extension of up to an additional 90 days for inmates who meet specific criteria, which include the need for further treatment to address criminogenic needs, the use of validated risk assessment tools by the service provider, and the submission of an updated individualized service plan.
+Under current law, the Department of Corrections (DOC) is required to establish a transition program that allows eligible inmates to receive transition services for up to 90 days.
+The bill introduces new provisions that would allow DOC to grant a one-time extension of up to an additional 90 days for inmates who meet specific criteria, which includes the need for further treatment to address criminogenic needs, the use of validated risk assessment tools by the service provider, and the submission of an updated individualized service plan.

 House Engrossed Version: 31-281